 NAADAC: This course has been approved by Gerry Grossman Seminars, as a NAADAC Approved Education Provider, for 3 hours of continuing education.
 NAADAC Provider #97926, Gerry Grossman Seminars is responsible for all aspects of their programming.

 NBCC: Gerry Grossman Seminars has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6363.
 Programs that do not qualify for NBCC credit are clearly identified.
 Gerry Grossman Seminars is solely responsible for all aspects of the programs.
-Course meets the qualifications for 2 hours of continuing education credit for those certified by the National Board for Certified Counselors.
+This course is not approved for credit from the NBCC.

 Texas MFTs (CE Provider #CS742 - check website for specific course material applicability)